mikeolofernes/opg-201910/README.md

 When the files contains the same name, the file should be ordered based on date, first in first out basis.<br><br>
 It is also important that the files to be enumerated are only the files that comply to the client's preferred format, the file name format are what the majority of the files on the client's respective file folders are.

-2. To test your knowledge in objected oriented programming, we require the the core functionality of the solution be confirmed and verified through unit tests.<br><br>
+2. To test your knowledge in objected oriented programming, we require the the core functionality of the solution to be confirmed and verified through unit tests.<br><br>

 Please submit your answer as a PR.